Skip to main content

 Why Canadians choose Mortgage Squad Advisors.

-Active consumer proposal financing via specialty B-lenders (yes — even mid-proposal)
+Active consumer proposal financing via specialty B-lenders and private capital

-Discharged proposal: refinance, purchase, or HELOC all available at B-lenders
+Discharged proposal: refinance, purchase, or HELOC options widen at B-lenders

-Minimum 2 active reporting trade lines (12+ months clean) helps re-establishment
+Re-establishing 2+ reporting trade lines (12+ months clean) is what moves lenders

 Private mortgage option for equity-based files at any proposal stage

-5-10% down possible at certain B-lenders post-discharge with insurer approval
+Lower down payments become possible post-discharge with insurer approval*

-No judgment — proposal is a financial recovery tool, not a moral failing
+No judgment — a proposal is a financial recovery tool, not a moral failing

-Discreet — your file is private and stays that way
+Discreet handling — your file and our conversations stay confidential

 All lender + broker fees disclosed in writing upfront